justanr/datestuff/README.rst

 A range of dates is another tool I find myself needing from time to time, however eager creation can sometimes be very expensive for a large range.

-Instead, :code:`DateRange` is modeled after the Python 3 :code:`range` type, which has fast path lookup for membership and lazy iteration.
+Instead, :code:`DateRange` is modeled after the Python 3 :code:`range` type, which has fast path lookup for membership, lazy iteration, indexing and slicing (slices return new :code:`DateRange` objects)

 .. code-block:: python